cjohansen/courier/README.md

     cached, Courier will first request a token (including retries, checking for a cached token, etc), then request playlists.
 If the playlist request fails with a 403, Courier will fetch a new token and retry the playlist request.
+13. When passing the result of the token request to the playlist request, pass `:access_token` from the response's `:body`.
+In other words, in the playlist request's `:req-fn`, `:token` will be the OAuth token string.

-The `result` map returned from `http/request` differs from an HTTP response.
-A Courier request can result in multiple request/response pairs (e.g. if retries are required), and the resulting map contains all information about the result and all attempts at acquiring it. `:courier.res/data` contains the body of the response.
-How `:courier.res/data` is populated from the response can be controlled, see `:courier.http/data-fn` below.
+The `result` map returned from `http/request` contains `:status`, `:headers`, and `:body`, just like a normal HTTP response map.
+Because a Courier request can result in multiple request/response pairs (e.g. if retries are required), the map also contains other keys, see [the result map](#the-result-map).

 ## Table of contents